unitreerobotics/unitree_ros2/README.md

 [TOC]

 # Introduction
-Unitree SDK2 implements an easy-to-use robot communication mechanism based on Cyclonedds, which enable developers to achieve robot communication and control (**Supports Unitree Go2, B2, and H1**).
-See: https://github.com/unitreerobotics/unitree_sdk2
+The [Unitree SDK2](https://github.com/unitreerobotics/unitree_sdk2) implements an easy-to-use robot communication mechanism based on Cyclonedds, which enables developers to achieve robot communication and control (**Supports Unitree Go2, B2, and H1**).

-DDS is alos used in ROS2 as a communication mechanism.
-Therefore, the underlying layers of Unitree Go2, B2, and H1 robots can be compatible with ROS2.
-ROS2 msg can be direct used for communication and control of Unitree robot without wrapping the SDK interface.
+Conveniently, [Cyclone DDS](https://cyclonedds.io/) is also one of the four major middleware implementations used in [ROS2](https://docs.ros.org/) as a communication mechanism.
+Therefore, the underlying layers of Unitree Go2, B2, and H1 robots are straightforward to connect to ROS2.
+ROS2 messages can be directly used for communication and control of Unitree robots without wrapping the SDK interface.

 # Configuration
 ## System requirements